alex-calderwood/all_is_all_poetry/README.md

 https://arxiv.org/abs/1804.08473

-// This one is really outstanding.
+    This one is really outstanding.
 One of the most interesting papers I've read about deep learning.

+*The Gutenberg English Poetry Corpus: Exemplary Quantitative Narrative Analyses*

 https://www.frontiersin.org/articles/10.3389/fdigh.2018.00005/full